grupolp/grupolp.github.io/README.md

 **Required fields:**

-- Transaction_type: It is the type of transaction,in this case it will be "charge".
+- Transaction_type: It is the type of transaction,in this case it will be "movements".
 - Mpl: It is the card number, it must be entered with a ';' as first character.

 **Example**